Timeline of the 2028 United States presidential election: 2027

-According to The Washington Post, presidential candidates tend to declare their candidacies about a year and a half before Election Day, with the median date in mid-March 2027.
-However, some candidates declare their candidacies much earlier, such as Donald Trump 721 days before Election Day, Andrew Yang 997 days before, and John Delaney 1,194 days before.
+According to The Washington Post, presidential candidates have tended to declare their candidacies about a year and a half before Election Day, with the median date falling in mid-March of the previous year.
+However, some candidates have declared their candidacies much earlier, such as Donald Trump (in 2024) 721 days before Election Day, Andrew Yang (in 2020) 997 days before, and John Delaney (in 2020) 1,194 days before.